 Out of all the viral parenting hacks out there, this one might just take first prize.

 Washington Mom Kristina Watts has figured out a way to keep her tantrum-prone daughter in a Zen-like mood during their holiday shopping excursions.
-So last year, Watts took to Facebook to share her newfound solution for preventing her daughter from having her usual in-store Christmas meltdowns.
+So back in 2019, Watts took to Facebook to share her newfound solution for preventing her daughter from having her usual in-store Christmas meltdowns.
 Her hack instantly went viral.

 “Once again my camera roll is FULL of pictures of Emerson with every single thing she wants for Christmas,” Watts wrote on the post filled with pictures of her daughter with toys that presumably piqued her interest.